CValencia3/Assignment-3/README.txt

 Source Files:
     makefile
     main.cpp
     checker.cpp
     checker.h
     fileIO.cpp
     fileIO.h
     genStack.h
     testFile.c

 Description:
     	Will check if a file has the correct number of delimiters.

 How to Run:

-	make then run main.out with a command line argument containing a filepath for a text file.
+	Make, then run main.out with a command line argument containing a filepath for a text file.

 References:
     Textbook example of delimiter checker